cmaldonado416/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

 Version control is a way to track changes within a given document or file.
 It allows for various configurations within a branch that can then be merged back into the original master file.
-This is useful because you can have various versions and work with multiple people, without harming the original source.
+This is useful because you can have various versions and work with multiple people, without harming the original file.

 * What is a branch and why would you use one?